The Resilience Fund supports community organizations protecting and standing with residents facing increased risks and uncertainty.

 Are rooted in proactive, emergent strategies to improve community resilience, which offer a substantial shift in allowing threatened groups to not only survive but thrive.

-Please email Jonathan Cunningham at email@example.com with any questions.
-Additional information can be found in this Resilience Fund overview and up-to-date deadlines are on the Resilience Fund section of our grant opportunities page.
+Please email Jonathan Cunningham at firstname.lastname@example.org with any questions.
+Up-to-date deadlines are on the Resilience Fund section of our grant opportunities page.

 For questions or assistance, please contact: